ahwayakchih/openshift-nodebb/README.markdown

 ### 1. Restart application

-Sometimes OpenShift may not restart application after its repository is updated.
+Sometimes OpenShift may forget to restart application after its repository is updated.
 In such case, your "https://nodebb-youropenshiftusername.rhcloud.com/" site may not work as it should.
 That can be fixed with a simple command:

 ```sh
 rhc app restart